Three Nations Senior Lacrosse League: 2014

 The regular season included an 18-game schedule, each team playing the other six times.
 Snake Island Muskies (14-4) won the regular season, finishing just ahead of second place Akwesasne Outlawz (13-5).
 Caughnawaga Indians (7-11) and Tyendinaga Wolfpack (2-16) finished well behind the top two.

 Snake Island easily got past the Wolpack (23-12; 20-7; forfeit) while the Muskies eliminated Caughnawaga (29-4; 20-5; forfeit).
 The best-of five championship series was won by Akwesasne after a thrilling four-games (8-9, 9-8, 13-9, 10-7) with Snake Island.

 2015

 With the Akwesasne and Caughnawaga both on hiatus, Snake Island Muskies (9-7) and Tyendinaga Wolfpack (0-6) played an inter-league schedule against QSLL teams.
 The TNSLL championship was contested in a one-game playoff on August 8 at Deseronto Community Recreation Centre, won by the Muskies 21-9.

 2016

 Two teams (Caughnawaga Indians, St. Regis Braves) returned while three-time champion Snake Island Muskies went on hiatus.
 Tyendinaga changed their name from Wolfpack to Thunderbirds.

 Tyendinaga eliminated Caughnawaga in three straight to earn a spot in the finals.
 The Thunderbirds went on to upset St. Regis in the finals to earn their first-ever berth to Presidents Cup.

+2023

+TNSLL saw growth for the 2023 season with the Akwesasne Bucks (formerly of Can-Am Lacrosse) and Capital Region Axemen (Quebec Senior Lacrosse League) switching leagues.
+Cornwall Island Redmen also returned after a 10-year hiatus.